henry232323/Pesterchum-Discord/README.md

 4. Expand Storage > Local Storage > https://discordapp.com
 5. Find "token" under "key"
 6. Copy the text in quotes on the same row

+Starting soon (not yet) the app will **ONLY** accept tokens, however once tokens are mandatory, we will also get some cool new functionality.

 #Quirks
 Pesterchum-Discord lets you do custom quirks using Regex!
 (Regular Expression) for help on quirks (they work identically) check out